 Deck:

-Secondary anchor Danforth 25 kg with 3 m of 8 mm chain and 15 m of cable
+Secondary anchor Danforth 25 Kg with 3m of 8mm chain and 15m of rode

 Cockpit table